azagniotov/rails-messaging-rest-api/README.md

 ### Running

-1. To run the app locally use `bundle install` and `rails server` commands
+1. To run the app locally run `bundle install` followed by `rails server`
-2. To run the tests use `rake test` command
+2. To run the tests run `rake test`
 3. Run `rake db:reseed` to drop, create, migrate then seed the development database

 ### Current Version